royfalk/ai-game/README.md

 # ai-game
-A brief python playground to play with AI
+A python playground to play with ML algorithms.